 It got a further boost by retrofitting a heat exchanger to its largest air compressor.

 A $20,000 investment modifying the compressors controls saved over 600,000 kWh of power, costing around $71,000 annually, or nearly 2% of the site’s near $3.5 million annual energy bill.

 Payback for the investment was just four months.
 Much of the money put in would have been spent anyway as obsolete parts had needed replacement -– so the real cost came down to the engineer’s time.

-This initiatives are part of Silver Fern Farms’ Energy Management Plan that was established in 2013 to try to reduce $30 million-plus annual energy bill (nearly 400 GWhs) -- across its 17 sites.
-The plan was developed when Silver Fern Farms became one of the first companies to receive funding under EECA’s large energy users programme.
+This initiative is part of Silver Fern Farms’ Energy Management Plan which was established in 2013 to try to reduce $30 million-plus annual energy bill (nearly 400 GWhs) -- across its 17 sites.
 A 2016 report showed that overall energy savings across just seven sites had achieved savings in the order of $1.3 million.

 Those seven sites, including Finegand, received energy audits whereby costs and benefits are estimated within a 20% range.

 Finegand, where up to 1100 staff process premium lamb and beef, consumes 88GWh of energy at an annual cost of $3.5 million.
 Energy experts Enercon, who advised Silver Fern Farms during the project, identified the most intense energy users as the compressors in the main engine room that used one fifth of the site’s total consumption.

 On the first project they narrowed things down further to the controls for the large refrigeration compressor, installed in 2004, but with separate PLC controller fitted.
 This compressor had variable speed control while the others did not, meaning they were less efficient at part load.